 The new FIRE philosophy

 That said, whether you have been saving regularly over time or you are making an all-hands-on-deck FIRE effort, there is no hard and fast rule as to how much money you need to retire early in Canada.
-A very general estimate is that retirees will need 50-60% of current income to sustain their lifestyle in retirement.
+A very general estimate is that retirees will need 50-60% of their current income to sustain their lifestyle in retirement.

 Are there options for full early retirement?